Sydney Electric Train Society

 The Sydney Electric Train Society is a railway preservation society in Sydney, Australia.
 It specialises in NSW electric traction and particularly NSW electric locomotives.

 History

-The Sydney Electric Train Society (SETS) was established in 1991.
+The Sydney Electric Train Society (SETS) was established in July 1991 with the aim of preserving Sydney's vintage electric fleet that by this point were colloquially known as Red Rattlers.
 In January 1992, it operated its first tour with single deck stock across the CityRail suburban network, the last of which were about to be withdrawn.

+By 1993, the executive of SETS had significantly changed to include more “mature” members.
+This went a long way to regaining some credibility with senior key players in the SRA.
+Through the hard work of these mature members, the manual doors impasse was settled.
+Tours then resumed, using trains hired from the SRA, with significant success through 1995 and 1996.
+A four car heritage set known as "M1" would commonly be used on such tours formed of carriages C3102, T4527, D4052, and C3218.
+In 1995, this set would be moved to Flemington where it would be known as "F1".
+The Set is now under the ownership of Historic Electric Traction and has had cars C3102 and D4052 removed from the consist and replaced with cars C7396 and C3426.

+In 1997, a number of SETS members voluntarily resigned with a new board taking on the job of electric preservation.
+This was due to a disagreement in operations with volunteers split on a private or public ownership.
+The remaining members of SETS would follow the private operation of owning rolling stock whilst the members that resigned would start a new organisation Historic Electric Traction (HET) with its primary objective of SRA owning the rolling stock whilst HET would be the care takers of it; a partnership of sorts.

 On 20 April 1998, SETS purchased 46 class electric locomotive 4615.
 Later in 1998, it purchased four Tulloch power cars from the State Rail Authority along with some U set stock.
 It has since expanded its collection with 85 and 86 class locomotives, one Bradfield and two Suburban power cars acquired from RailCorp and the only complete Sydney Monorail set.